textileio/papers/draft.md

 Actions into JSON-merge/patch objects [@rfc7396;@rfc6902].
 The Event Codec is essentially a "projection" in ES + CQRS terminology.

-[Entity]{#def:Entity}
+[Instance]{#def:Instance}
-: An Entity is made up of a series of ordered Events referring to a specific entity or object.
-An Entity might have a unique `UUID` which can be referenced across Event updates.
+: An Instance is made up of a series of ordered Events referring to a specific object.
+An Instance might have a unique `UUID` which can be referenced across Event updates.

 Once these Events have been aggregated by the Event Codec into a single